Quinnipiac Bobcats men's ice hockey: History

-On April 8, 2023, the Bobcats won their first-ever NCAA Division I men's ice hockey tournament championship, defeating the Minnesota Golden Gophers 3–2, scoring the winning goal just ten seconds into overtime.
+On April 8, 2023, the Bobcats won their first-ever NCAA Division I men's ice hockey tournament championship, defeating the Minnesota Golden Gophers 3–2, as sophomore forward Jacob Quillan scored the title-winning goal just ten seconds into overtime.

 Rivals

 Since moving to the ECAC, Quinnipiac's biggest rival has been the Yale Bulldogs.
 The rivalry is dubbed the War on Whitney Avenue as the two campuses are separated by a mere 8 miles on Whitney Avenue in Hamden, Connecticut, to New Haven, Connecticut.
 The rivalry has reached its highest point in 2013 as both the Bobcats and the Bulldogs rank in the top 10 nationally and are 1 and 2 in the ECAC standings.
 The winner of the final game between the two teams receives the Heroes Hat which honors those who risked their lives during the September 11, 2001 terrorist attacks.
 The two teams met on April 13, 2013 for the fourth time in the 2012–13 season in Pittsburgh, Pennsylvania to play for the national championship.
 Quinnipiac won the previous three meetings by a combined score of 13–3, but was upset in the national championship game, 4–0.

 The Cornell Big Red have also become a rival of Quinnipiac with the teams meeting in five ECAC Hockey Playoff series since the 2007 season having won in 2007 at Lynah Rink and in 2013 and 2016 in Hamden with the latter two coming with Quinnipiac as the ECAC number one seed and seasons in which Quinnipiac reached the Frozen Four.
 Cornell won series in 2011 and 2018 both at Lynah Rink.
+The Bobcats and Big Red met in the 2025 ECAC Semifinals in Lake Placid with Cornell coming out on top 3-2 in overtime.
 Quinnipiac is 3–2 in those series against Cornell with three of the series going the maximum three games.
 Things on the ice have been heated at times with a lot of physical play and both Rand Pecknold and Cornell head coach Mike Schafer jawing at each other as well.